rramadeu/rramadeu.github.io/_pages/software.md

 {% include base_path %}

+All of them are R packages that does statistical-genetics analysis.
+They were initially developed to assist geneticists and/or breeders.

 **[AGHmatrix](https://cran.r-project.org/package=AGHmatrix)**, author, compute relationship matrices for diploid and autopolyploid species

 **[fullsibQT](https://www.github.com/augusto-garcia/fullsibQTL)**, co-author, QTL mapping in outcrossing species using composite interval mapping